johnpc/json-quiz/README.md

 open http://localhost:3000
 ```

 The example requires node 4.0 or higher.

+There is also a working example at [https://jpc.io/json-quiz](https://jpc.io/json-quiz)

 ### How does it work?